 Part 1: Navigating the Lovely Loop: Discovering Arashiyama’s Hidden Gems

-The Arashiyama region in northwest Kyoto contains some of the more heavily beaten of Kyoto’s many beaten paths―all lovely, like the bamboo forest, for instance―but often overcrowded and over traveled, often tiring and time-consuming to try to fit into a traveler’s day.
+The Arashiyama region in northwest Kyoto's most visited district contains some of the more heavily beaten of Kyoto's many beaten paths—all lovely, like the bamboo forest, for instance—but often overcrowded and over-traveled, making them tiring and time-consuming to fit into a traveler's day.

 To start, we recommend a leisurely Japanese breakfast at your hotel or ryokan, because the first of our gems, Yusai-tei, does not open until 10:00 AM.
 From then on, the hits just keep coming in a sequence that is conveniently keyed to the clock all the way until dinner time.